pierrj/moryzae_virulence/Structure_prediction/README.md

 python compute_msa._1_.py ${prefix}
 python compute_msa._2_.py ${prefix}<\code>

 ### Predicting protein structures

-Later, we realized a few sequences in 'Predict.list' contained unknown sequence 'X'.
-This won't allow the relaxation step of Alphafold to run.
-These sequences had to be replaced as below:
+We will predict 5299 sequences in Predict.list.
+It turned out a few sequences in this list have unknown amino acid sequence 'X', which causes issues in the relaxation step of AlphaFold.
+Let's replace them.

 BR0019_14_02091T0  -> replaced with gene_8576_NI907 (different length, no X)
 BR0019_1_00155T0   -> replaced with gene_5088_NI907 (different length, no X)
 BR0019_32_03871T0  -> replaced with gene_6814_NI907 (different length, no X)